tinyleafgreens/Dont-Fall-Off-The-Rails-Game/README.md

 `pip install pygame`

-Once you've cloned the repository and pip installed pygame, you should be able to play the game by changing to the directory to the repository directory and running the main file.
+Once you've cloned the repository and pip installed pygame, you should be able to play the game by changing the current directory to the repository directory and running the main file.

 `cd dont_fall_off_the_rails_game`